Recreational And Equine Assisted Learning and Therapy

 “How can our kids really understand the moral complexities of being alive if they are not allowed to engage in those complexities outdoors?” -Richard Louv (Last Child In the Woods)

 Therapeutic Benefits Of Recreation

-Many therapeutic interventions take place on the extensive grounds on the 44-acre mountain property of Fire Mountain and offsite.
-We incorporate nature-based recreational activities and field trips to teach team work skills, self-confidence and self-efficacy.
+Many therapeutic interventions take place on the extensive grounds of the 44-acre mountain property of Fire Mountain and offsite.
+We incorporate nature-based recreational activities and field trips to teach teamwork skills, self-confidence, and self-efficacy.
 The outdoors also helps to provide a sense of relationship to place, a deeper connection with ourselves and the world we inhabit.
 Through recreation and adventure based activity we begin to grow and learn together.
 Also, it’s lots of fun!

 Equine-Assisted Therapy Makes Lasting Connection

 “I’ve often said there’s nothing better for the inside of a man than the outside of a horse.” -Ronald Reagan

 Equine-assisted learning and therapy continue to grow swiftly as a conventional therapeutic modality that seeks to attend to educational and therapeutic issues beyond the typical confines of “talk therapy”.
 As humans, we have a deep, long-lasting symbiotic connection with horses.
 This connection to horses is almost as old as mankind itself.
 Horses attune to human beings on a deep emotional level; neurologically this attunement is known as “Limbic Resonance.”